DO-Solutions/snapshot-alerts/README.md

 ## Usage

 1. **Prepare the JSON File**:
+   - You can retrieve the JSON data using the `doctl` command line tool.
+Run the following command to get the list of snapshots and save it to a file named `snapshots.json`:

+     ```bash
+     doctl compute snapshot list --output json > snapshots.json
+     ```

-   - Ensure you have a `snapshots.json` file in the same directory as the script.
-This file should contain snapshot data in the following format:
+   - Ensure the `snapshots.json` file is in the same directory as the script.
+The file should contain snapshot data in the following format:

      ```json
      [